 What is Wilms tumor?

-Wilms tumor is a cancer of the developing kidney.
+Wilms tumor is a cancer of the kidney.
 It is one of the most common types of childhood cancer, with approximately 500 new patients a year in the United States alone.

 What are the signs and symptoms of Wilms tumor?

-Research that involves the causes and treatment of Wilms tumor has been remarkably successful in the last few decades.
+Research into the causes and treatment of Wilms tumor has been remarkably successful in the last few decades.
 As a result, over 90% of patients with Wilms tumor now survive their disease.

-- Reduce the side effects of therapy
+- Reducing the side effects of therapy

 - Identifying tumor features that will predict which patients will relapse

 - Identifying new therapies that will successfully treat tumors that relapse